-- Most people who stammer have experienced an increase in stammering and in anxiety during the pandemic. - Changes in our interactions, such as using face masks and video calls, have increased anxiety and reduced participation, in particular for women and younger people. - Contacts to STAMMA support services have increased overall: - particularly around education concerns, emotional support and accessing SLT - particularly from parents of younger children - 4.
+- 1. Most people who stammer have experienced an increase in stammering and in anxiety during the pandemic. - Changes in our interactions, such as using face masks and video calls, have increased anxiety and reduced participation, in particular for women and younger people. - 3.
+Contacts to STAMMA support services have increased overall: - particularly around education concerns, emotional support and accessing SLT - particularly from parents of younger children - 4.
 Fewer episodes of SLT intervention were recorded during COVID-19, and the length of interventions was shorter.

-- 5. When SLT intervention was provided, it was as effective as SLT offered before the pandemic. - 6.
-Professionals (including employers, teachers and speech and language therapists) have contacted STAMMA less for support. - 7.
-Strategies to manage the challenges of COVID-19 have included telling others about their stammer to increase awareness and empathy, and encouraging use of visuals (e.g., raising a hand) and chat functions in video-calls. - 8.
-The increased awareness of communication, and of mental health, during COVID-19 has helped support the increased understanding of challenges faced by people who stammer.
+- 5. However, when SLT intervention was provided, it was as effective as SLT offered before the pandemic. - Professionals (including employers, teachers and speech and language therapists) have contacted STAMMA less for support.
+This could reflect overall pressures during COVID reducing the perceived priority of stammering support. - Strategies to manage the challenges of COVID-19 have included telling others about their stammer to increase awareness and empathy, and encouraging use of visuals (e.g., raising a hand) and chat functions in video-calls. - The increased awareness of communication, and of mental health, during COVID-19 has helped support the increased understanding of challenges faced by people who stammer.